 Training videos

 A training manual is great, but as we know, everyone learns differently.
 By providing content in video format to onboard sales reps, new hires can learn new content visually and aurally.
-I recommend providing sales training videos for new hires to learn effective sales strategies your existing team are already implementing.
-Provide your content on a mobile-ready app or website, and your chances of your new sales rep watching the content goes up drastically, and it’s more likely they’ll even watch the videos outside of business hours.
-For instance, Some of our clients have new hires take our online sales course SOCO Academy as part of their onboarding process.
+I recommend providing sales training videos for new hires to learn effective sales strategies your existing team is already implementing.
+Provide your content on a mobile-ready app or website, and your chances of your new sales rep watching the content go up drastically, and it’s more likely they’ll even watch the videos outside of business hours.
+For instance, some of our clients have new hires take our online sales course SOCO Academy as part of their onboarding process.

 3. Establish expectations